November 24, 2024

 For the second coat of stain, follow the same procedure as for the first coat.
 Apply the stain in long, even strokes, working with the grain of the wood fibers.
 Be sure to cover the entire surface evenly, without leaving any drips or spots.
 Allow the second coat to dry completely, which can take another few hours to overnight.

-See also How to Replace Shutter Straps
+See also How to Repair Motorized Shutters

 Tips for achieving even coverage and avoiding drips or runs in stain application